go-delve/delve/Documentation/cli/README.md

 ## rev
 Reverses the execution of the target program for the command specified.
-Currently, only the rev step-instruction command is supported.
+Currently, rev next, step, step-instruction and stepout commands are supported.

 ## rewind